Herd Immunity Is Not a Strategy

 Wells: For any disease ever?

-Wells: The term “herd-immunity strategy” makes even less sense to me than it did before.
+Wells: The term herd-immunity strategy makes even less sense to me than it did before.

 Forman: We know how much testing alone could do to help us here.
 Combine massive testing with things like masking and social distancing, and then you have to ask yourself: Why would you allow people to just die in such large numbers when you have these alternatives that are readily available to us?
 And that, quite frankly, could allow us to get much closer to a normal life than we are right now.